bitcoin/bitcoin/doc/gitian-building.md

 - File location and size: at least 40GB; as low as 20GB *may* be possible, but better to err on the safe side
 - Click `Create`

-Get the [Debian 8.x net installer](http://cdimage.debian.org/debian-cd/8.3.0/amd64/iso-cd/debian-8.3.0-amd64-netinst.iso) (a more recent minor version should also work, see also [Debian Network installation](https://www.debian.org/CD/netinst/)).
-This DVD image can be validated using a SHA256 hashing tool, for example on Unixy OSes by entering the following in a terminal:

-    echo "dd25bcdde3c6ea5703cc0f313cde621b13d42ff7d252e2538a11663c93bf8654  debian-8.3.0-amd64-netinst.iso" | sha256sum -c
-    # (must return OK)

 After creating the VM, we need to configure it.

 - Click the `Settings` button, then go to the `Network` tab.
 Adapter 1 should be attached to `NAT`.